m4v15/notebook/week2/Testing.md

   deepEqual does much th same, but will ensure objects are compared properly.

-5. More information and QUnit documentation can be found here
+5. More information and QUnit documentation can be found [here](http://api.qunitjs.com/).